25 Things Every Financial Advisor Should Know About ETFs

 20. Bond ETFs Can Be Flawed

-In recent years, more and more advisors have embraced exchange-traded funds as tools for establishing fixed income exposure, electing to access bonds through a structure that provides lower costs and enhanced transparency.
+As of the late 2000s and early 2010s, more and more advisors have embraced exchange-traded funds as tools for establishing fixed income exposure, electing to access bonds through a structure that provides lower costs and enhanced transparency.
 While the marriage of fixed income and the exchange-traded structure has tremendous potential, there are a number of noteworthy factors that should be considered before going down this road.
 First, the cash flow experience of bond ETFs differs from holding an actual bond.
 The majority of bond ETFs, including popular funds such as AGG and BND, are designed to operate indefinitely.
 That means that proceeds from any bonds reaching maturity are reinvested in new securities.
 In most cases, the effective maturities of bond ETFs remains constant over time, meaning that interest rate risk will not decline as clients age.
 That isn’t the end of the world for advisors, but it does mean that more diligent monitoring may be required with these products [see Are Bond ETFs Broken?].

-It should be noted that there are now a number of “target date” bond ETFs designed to more closely replicate the experience of holding actual bonds.
+It should be noted that as of 2011, there are now a number of “target date” bond ETFs designed to more closely replicate the experience of holding actual bonds.
 These ETFs, including the BulletShares products from Guggenheim and muni bond funds from iShares, focus on debt issues maturing in a specific year.
 As the maturity dates approach, the ETF’s portfolio shifts to cash, ultimately making a distribution to investors that represents the return of principal.

 There are some additional factors that should be noted with respect to some popular bond ETFs.
 Some investors see products such as AGG and BND as one stop shops for fixed income exposure.
-But even thought these funds are in our Total Bond Market ETFdb Category, there are some noteworthy omissions from the portfolio [see our Better-Than-AGG Total Bond Market ETFdb Portfolio].
+But even though these funds are in our Total Bond Market ETFdb Category, there are some noteworthy omissions from the portfolio [see our Better-Than-AGG Total Bond Market ETFdb Portfolio].
 AGG and BND are tilted heavily towards U.S. Treasuries, with zilch in the way of international bonds or junk bonds.
 While these ETFs can be valuable core holdings in a fixed income portfolio, there is much more to complete bond market exposure that isn’t found in these funds [see Don't Put All Your AGGs In One Basket].

 ETFs are generally associated with passive management, and held out as alternatives to actively-managed mutual funds.
 It’s somewhat common to hear investors compare “ETFs vs. active management” or “mutual funds vs. indexing strategies.”
 But it’s important to keep in mind that ETFs are a vehicle that can be used to achieve exposure to passive index replication or active management, just as mutual funds can tap into either strategy.